aarthiakv7/aarthiakv7/README.md

 I transform complex social data into high-impact marketing blueprints.

-With over 7 years of experience and an MBA in Data Science, Business Analyics & Marketing from Santa Clara University, California, I specialize in bridging the gap between raw market research and actionable brand strategy.
+With over 7 years of experience and an MBA in Data Science, Business Analyics & Marketing from Santa Clara University, California, I specialize in bridging the gap between raw market research and analytics.

       My focus is simple: using trend forecasting and advanced analytics to ensure every marketing dollar outperforms the last.
 Core Expertise: